 Though not a historian of philosophy, I believe that philosophy is part of the humanities, not a science, and that its history is an integral and vital part of philosophy, as an interconnected set of systems of human thought and ideas.
 I enjoy teaching the core undergraduate paper, History of Philosophy from Descartes to Kant.
 It introduces students to the central themes of epistemology and metaphysics by engaging with the systems of ideas in classic texts, whose insights and are of permanent interest and value.
 Modern discussion of personal identity, to give one example, takes off from the classic discussion in John Locke’s Essay on Human Understanding.

 I also enjoy teaching Philosophy of Mind, and the Later Philosophy of Wittgenstein.
-Though I have not published on Wittgenstein, my B.Phil thesis was an exegetical account of the deep and probing investigation of the nature of meaning and of necessity embeded in his celebrated ‘rule-following considerations’.
-I believe Ludgwig Wittgenstein was a philosophical genius of a unique kind, and that his work contains fundamental insights about the nature of mind, and of meaning, that philosophy cannot afford to neglect.
+Though I have not published on Wittgenstein, my BPhil thesis was an exegetical account of the deep and probing investigation of the nature of meaning and of necessity embedded in his celebrated ‘rule-following considerations’.
+I believe Ludwig Wittgenstein was a philosophical genius of a unique kind, and that his work contains fundamental insights about the nature of mind, and of meaning, that philosophy cannot afford to neglect.